Tekken 6: Plot

-Following Jin Kazama's victory against his great-grandfather, Jinpachi Mishima, in the previous King of Iron Fist Tournament, he is now the new head of the Mishima Zaibatsu special forces.
+Six months after Jin Kazama's victory against his great-grandfather, Jinpachi Mishima, in the previous King of Iron Fist Tournament, he is now the new head of the Mishima Zaibatsu special forces.
 Jin uses the company's resources to declare independence, becoming a global superpower, severing its national ties and openly declaring war against all nations over the following year.
 Meanwhile, Kazuya Mishima, Jin's father, who has risen to lead G Corporation, places a bounty on his son's head.
 In retaliation, Jin announces the sixth King of Iron Fist Tournament to lure Kazuya out.

 As the war continues to erupt, the field leader of Mishima Zaibatsu's Tekken Force, Lars Alexandersson, has rebelled from the army along with several of his soldiers.
 However, Lars loses his memory during an attack by the G Corporation and spends some time recovering it.
 Accompanied by an android, Alisa Bosconovitch, Lars ventures throughout the world, avoiding the Mishima Zaibatsu's manhunt for him while also trying to recover his past.
 It is eventually revealed that Lars is actually the illegitimate son of Heihachi Mishima, who has gone into hiding since his supposed demise in the last tournament, and has been trying to take the Mishima Zaibatsu from Jin's hands.
 After coming into contact with several allies, including his adoptive brother, Lee Chaolan, Lars confronts the G Corporation and Mishima Zaibatsu's headquarters.
 Jin reveals he had sent Alisa to spy on Lars' actions all along.
 Taking control of Alisa, Lars is forced to confront his former teammate, who leaves with Jin to Egypt.

 Helped by one of his allies, Raven, Lars goes to Egypt.
 He meets an astrologist named Zafina who fears an ancient evil that will destroy the world: Azazel.
 Azazel is a demonic monster currently bound in an ancient temple.
 Lars confronts his half-brother Kazuya in front of the door leading to Azazel's chamber and fights him.
 As Kazuya escapes, Lars and Raven seemingly defeat Azazel.
 Outside the temple, Lars is forced to damage the opposing Alisa.
-Enraged, Lars beats up Jin, when he mocks her Alisa's failure.
+Enraged, Lars beats up Jin, when he mocks Alisa's failure.
 Following his defeat, Jin admits that his reason for launching the war was to awaken Azazel as it can only take a physical form through the negative energies of the world, and destroy him.
 In doing this, he would free himself from the Devil Gene in his body.
 Revealing Azazel can only be destroyed by someone with the Devil Gene, Jin confronts and attacks the revived Azazel, sending them both plummeting to the desert.
 Lars requests Lee to fix Alisa and goes on another mission.
 Raven unearths Jin's body in the desert and notes that Jin still has the Devil mark on his arm.